• Skip to primary navigation

 2. Did you pay for it yourself?

-3. You were not reimbursed or paid back by your employer (or anyone else)?
+3. Were you not reimbursed or paid back by your employer (or anyone else)?

-If you can say yes to all three questions, and you have a credit card statement or bank statement showing transactions for the item(s) you purchased, then usually the ATO will allow that deduction.
+If you answered yes to all three questions, and you have a credit card statement or bank statement showing the transactions, the ATO will usually accept that deduction claim.

 Ready to lodge your tax return and get that refund?